K-factor, bend allowance, and bend deduction are important values used to calculate the correct sheet metal flat length or flat pattern.

 Bend Deduction Calculation Formula:

-K factor, bend allowance and bend deduction are several factors that should be paid attention to when designing and bending sheet metal parts.
+The K-factor, bend allowance, and bend deduction are crucial factors to consider when designing and bending sheet metal parts.

 By calculating these values, the material length and workpiece size can be determined, resulting in more accurate bending and reduced material waste.

 For stable press brake performance, consider ADH's products, which can be found on our product page.